 Once the battery is dead, the thermostat becomes unusable.
 All settings will stay in place while you are restoring the power, saving you the tedium of manually resetting everything.
 According to an expert Nest Learning keeps running for up to 2 hours.
 Wait an hour or so for full functionality resumes.

 The majority of other thermostats from ecobee and other major players have similar safeguards in place.

 Be ready for most smart security cameras to stop working when the power is down.
 There are concessions where battery backup and local recording ties you over, but the bulk won’t play nice.
 If you express anxiety, perhaps consider a full-bore home security system.
 Since these use outdated phone lines and a monitoring center, you’ll have your back covered if the power falls.

 Where systems using cellular radio will succeed to remain operational without power, those using VoIP (Voice-over-Internet-Protocol) require an online connection to run.
 When the power dies, so do these systems.

 #5 Smart lighting and power outages

-Obviously, without electricity, your smart lights won’t so brainy.
+Obviously, without electricity, your smart lights won’t be so brainy.
 They won’t do anything at all.
-What’s of more concern here is what happens when the power comes back, and your lights go back on?
-We referred this because many power outages don’t get fixed rapidly.
-Visualize falling back to sleep then being rudely woken with all the lights blaring on full when the power comes back on.
+What’s of more concern here is what happens when the power comes back, and your lights go back on.
+We referred to this because many power outages don’t get fixed rapidly.
+Visualize falling back to sleep and then being rudely woken with all the lights blaring on full when the power comes back on.